 When we started working on this Transport Management System, it was found that there is more than 7 million empty truck mileage per year.
 This causes 85,320 tonnes of CO2 pollution.
 So, the main objectives were both to optimize the client’s logistics process and reduce carbon footprint.
 Moreover, we integrated several data resources, such as road quality, security guards, and loading/unloading points knowledgebases.
 This allowed us to simplify all operations with PM Tracker.
 We also worked on usability.
 For example, logistics managers can use built-in templates to form a request.
 This solution is web-based which allows the company’s employees to access the system from any electronic device every time they need.

 You can explore more about PM Tracker on this page.

 Is it getting worse or better?

-Impact of transportation on environment leads to negative results now, but the world slowly wakes up, and more companies day by day are making investments in things that will save a planet in the long run.
+The impact of transportation on the environment leads to negative results now, but the world slowly wakes up, and more companies day by day are making investments in things that will save the planet in the long run.

 Transport management systems are only a part of the ecologically friendly approach.
 But, if you’re looking into the perspective of reducing the impact transport has now on the environment, check what transport management systems have to offer.
 This might be the first step to reducing overall pollution.